nils-mathieu/piscine-rust/module-04.md

 server stops accepting new connections.
 2. Start the program specified in command-line arguments.
 It pipes the socket's output into the shell's standard input, and the shell standard output into the socket's input.
+3. Both the standard output of the child process, and the output of the socket must be copied to its standard output.
-3. When the remote client is disconnected, or when the child command exists, it stops.
+4. When the remote client is disconnected, or when the child command exists, it stops.

 The client must: